msqd/harp/docs/changelogs/unreleased.rst

 - ``harp create project`` now accepts the project name as an argument and ``--no-app`` / ``--no-config`` flags to skip the application folder or the config file, running without interactive prompts when the name and git author (from ``git config``) are available.
 New projects are created with an application folder by default.
 - New ``make dev`` task in generated projects: starts the HARP proxy with auto-reload on file changes (watches the application package and/or ``config.yml``), powered by ``watchfiles``.
+- ``harp create project`` now generates a ``config.yml`` documenting every available setting for each application (with default values and documentation links), fully commented out, instead of an empty file.
+The reference is introspected from the settings models, so it stays in sync with the code.

 Changed
 :::::::